 If desired, squeeze fresh lime juice over the chicken and finish with a sprinkle of chopped cilantro to serve.

-Fresh lime juice, chopped fresh cilantro
+fresh lime juice, chopped fresh cilantro

 Video